 Ken Grunber, who works at a video production house in Toronto, found out too late that the new condo unit he bought in 2007 wasn’t nearly as large as advertised.
 When he and his partner moved in and measured the area, they discovered it wasn’t 700 square feet after all.
 The condo was actually 560 square feet—if you don’t count the balcony and bathroom.

-“That’s not unusual,” says Martin Rumack, a real estate lawyer with over three decades experience in new build construction.
+“That’s not unusual,” says Martin Rumack, a real estate lawyer with over three decades of experience in new build construction.
 “Condo sales staff will often include balcony or terrace measurements as part of the total square footage.
 New home sales staff will provide square footage based on measurements of external walls.
 You can’t rely on their verbal assurances, on the floor models, or on the sale pitch or brochure.”

 Unfortunately, many new home decisions are based solely on brochures or artist renditions.
 For instance, a sales brochure sold the Saxons on upgrading to French doors for the entrance to their walkout patio.
 “We’d originally seen the sliding doors in the show home, but a brochure highlighted the double French doors and we loved the look,” says Jason.
 They quickly paid the upgrade fee, but when they moved in they were surprised to find the doors didn’t have the little window panes with wooden slats between them that they had seen in the photo.
-Instead there was just one huge pane of glass in each door.
+Instead, there was just one huge pane of glass in each door.
 “The price quoted by the builder’s sales rep didn’t include window slats, just clear glass.
 It would cost us more to get slats,” Jason says.
 “Now I know: get every detail in writing.”

-In fact, the builder has the discretion to change an image, or floor plan, or layout and “you have no say,” says Rumack.
+In fact, the builder has the discretion to change an image, floor plan, or layout and “you have no say,” says Rumack.
 He suggests asking for a breakdown of room sizes and plan details, and to “get it in writing.”
 Then, if there’s a substantial difference between what you’re sold and what you get you can either negotiate a price reduction or try and get out of the deal.

 Mistake #3: They don’t get their contract lawyered

 Whether you’re buying a new detached home or a condo, the purchase agreement is the legally binding document that spells out what you’re getting and the conditions of the sale.
-It’s full of fine print and legal-speak, and if you sign without legal representation, you risk being bound to terms you don’t understand or don’t want.
+It’s full of fine print and legal speak, and if you sign without legal representation, you risk being bound to terms you don’t understand or don’t want.
 More importantly, says Rumack, it destroys any chance of re-negotiating the terms of the sale.

 “Skip legal advice and you could end up with an electrical utility box on your front lawn that you can’t do anything about, or no side door on your garage, regardless of what the plans looked like,” he says.
 “You could find yourself stuck with any manner of substitutions, exclusions or inclusions that could detract from your home’s future value.”

-When you’re buying a condo, depending on the province you live in, you may have a cooling off period of up to 10 days.
+When you’re buying a condo, depending on the province you live in, you may have a cooling-off period of up to 10 days.
 This gives you a chance to pay $800 to $1,600 and hire a lawyer to go through your contract after it’s signed.
 If you don’t like what they find, you can back out of the deal.

 Unfortunately, there’s no such period for freehold homes, and many home builders demand that you sign a contract on the spot to secure your sale price or lot selection.
 Try to avoid this situation if possible, but if you must, at the very least insist on adding a clause that makes the deal conditional upon approval by your solicitor.
 “These days more and more builders are offering buyers a two-day period where they can seek legal advice before the contract becomes binding,” explains real estate lawyer Sheldon Silverman.